WATCH: 11-Year-Old Rescued From Icy Naperville Pond

 “You just want to get in, react as quick as possible and get out of the water,” Leston said.

-The boy was taken by ambulance to Edward Hospital and is expected to be ok.
+The boy was taken by ambulance to Edward Hospital and is expected to be OK.

+“He was obviously very cold, frightened, and shaken up” said Leston, who pulled the boy to safety.

+Video shows Leston, wearing an insulated buoyancy suit, swimming out into the frigid water to save the boy.
+Leston knew that given the temperature and conditions, seconds mattered.